hengwei-chan/fragassembler/README.md

 Each query spectrum starts with "//" and a description for the it.
 Then, in the signal list, each signal nucleus is followed by the chemical shift, the multiplicity and the intensity. <br>
-Two query spctra are separated by an empty line.
+Two query spectra are separated by an empty line.

 One of the output file lines for coffein query spectrum looks like: